Work with BILL webhooks

 For organization-level users, BILL sends event notifications only for the BILL organization used to set up a subscription.
 When a subscription is set up, the organizationId in the API response represents the BILL organization for which the subscription is created.

-Subscribing to BILL events
+Subscribe to BILL events

-BILL provides a catalog of all events that you can subscribe to with GET /v3/events/catalog.
+BILL provides a catalog of all the events that you can subscribe to with GET /v3/events/catalog.
 See the /v3/events/catalog API for more information.

 To create a subscription with POST /v3/subscriptions, set the required fields.